 Evidence for the Richard’s international expertise in vitamin D biology include :

-- Invitations to speak at national and international symposium on my vitamin D research (eg Rank Foundation 2013 , Comparative Biology Society 2015, Translational Veterinary Research Conference, Hong Kong 2015)
+- Invitations to speak at national and international symposium on my vitamin D research (eg Rank Foundation 2013 , Comparative Biology Society 2015, Translational Veterinary Research Conference, Hong Kong 2015, Hong Kong 2019)

-- Invitations to present research seminars at UK universities on vitamin D research (eg Universities of Cambridge 2013 and Bristol 2015)
+- Invitations to present research seminars at UK universities on vitamin D research (eg Universities of Cambridge 2013, Bristol 2015, Sheffield 2018, 2019)

 - Invitations to submit review papers (eg JSAP 2016) and book chapters on vitamin D homeostasis (eg The Textbook of Veterinary Internal Medicine, Eds Ettinger & Feldman 2016, widely regarded to be the definitive textbook of small animal medicine)